dwrobel/flatcam/README.md

 =================================================

+1.01.2020

+- fixed bug in NCC Tool: after trying to add a tool already in the Tool Table when trying to change the Tool Type the GUI does not change
+- final fix for app not quiting when running a script as argument, script that has the quit_flatcam Tcl command; fixed issue #360
+- fixed issue #363.
+The Tcl command drillcncjob does not create tool cut, does not allow creation of gcode, it forces the usage of dwell and dwelltime parameters

 30.12.2019

 - Buffer sub-tool in Transform Tool: added the possibility to apply a factor effectively scaling the aperture size thus the copper features sizes